larammerce/docs/8.x/theme-development/file-management.md

 [[toc]]

-This documentation is about how to manage the files in larammerce base theme project and its resources structures.
+This documentation is about managing the files in the Larammerce base theme project and its resource structures.

 ### Larammerce file structure

 The coding structure of the Larammerce project for designing pages generally comprises three main parts.
-It's obvious  that the structure can change or extend based on your requirement.
+It's obvious  that the structure can change or extend based on your requirements.

 Section | Contents